TheBlad768/S.C.E.-Handbook/eng/how_to/add_splash_screen.md

 # How to add a new Splash Screen?

 First, we need to open the `Screens` folder and create a new folder, for example: `Splash` for our new Splash Screen.
-Then we need to create a text file and rename it to `Splash.asm`

-And paste this ready-made code into `Splash.asm`:
+Then we need to create a text file and rename it to `Splash.asm` and paste this ready-made code into `Splash.asm`:

 \
 ```asm